Taospirit/robot-navigation-in-crowds/README.md

 ![loss-512](/results/logs/loss_data-512-512-100-10000-9.csv.png)

 Explanation:
+The loss data has huge oscillation. when the network size is 128 and 256, the loss doesn't decreace or converge, which means poor trainning performance.
+When the network size is 256, it converge to a lower value, so it trains well.

 I also record the path length of the robot if it reach the goal in a training episode.
 They are illustrated here:

 ![path-128](/results/logs/path_data-128-128-100-10000-9.csv.png)
 ![path-256](/results/logs/path_data-256-256-100-10000-9.csv.png)
 ![path-512](/results/logs/path_data-512-512-100-10000-9.csv.png)

+The robot will reach the goal 4 or 5 times in a trainning progress.
+The average length decrease when the neural network get more complicated, which means a more complex model represents the environment better.

 ### Testing process